Topics on this page:

 - Patient must date and sign the Advance Directive (or, if the patient can’t sign his or her own name, someone else must sign at the patient's direction and in the patient’s presence)

-- Two witnesses must sign
+- Two witnesses must sign in the patient's physical or electronic presence.

 - Witnesses can be any competent person.
 However: